wwwaylon/wwwaylon.github.io/google.md

 subtitle: Describe an interesting applied statistics problem that you have worked on.
 ---

-A researcher’s vision can be constrained by how they think about and use data.
-It is tough to watch researchers develop intricate theories about how the world works, which represent a lot of deep thinking about a topic, only to cut them up into smaller chunks that are then crammed into canned statistical procedures that were never designed to address the original question to begin with.
-Advanced statistical techniques allow us to ask more sophisticated questions.
+Our vision is constrained by how we think about and use data.
+Too often we develop intricate theories about how the world works, which represent a lot of deep thinking about a topic, only to cut them up into smaller chunks that are then crammed into canned statistical procedures that were never designed to address the original question to begin with.
+I am committed to identifying such practices, providing modern demonstrations of their disadvantages, and explaining available alternatives, to discourage their further use.
+We often want to know how (mediation) and when (moderation) predictive relations hold or are strong versus weak or want more flexibility in examining change processes over time.

-### Example 1.
-Parallel change processes
+Several years ago I worked as a quantitative methodologist for a large research center focused on developmental interventions to improve social and academic outcomes.

+My primary area of research was the development of novel statistical methods to better translate the kind of benefits that we can understand from an experimental simulation setting into real-world settings where the application is often not so good.
+We have to solve all kinds of technical challenges and limitations.

+One of these projects focused on the progress monitoring of a new composite communication score to assess early language performance, quantify rates of development, and determine how individuals respond to intervention.
+What struck me was the enormous gap between the applied statistical methodology used in this space (e.g., t-tests, ANOVA) and the research questions of interest.

-This is a handwritten path diagram that demonstrates a lot of deep thinking about a topic.
+I worked closely with the reseach team to focus on the questions.
+This is a handwritten path diagram from one of those meetings that demonstrates a complex theory of language development.

 <p align="center">
   <img width="700" height="600" src="/assets/img/napkin.jpg">